toebeann/BepInEx.Subnautica/README.md

 1. Extract the contents of the downloaded archive into the game folder.\
    **ℹ️** _That just means open the .zip file and drag the files and folders out into the game folder!_
 1. Depending on your operating system:
     - Windows users: Run the game.
-If everything runs correctly, you will see the BepInEx console pop up on your desktop.
     - Linux (SteamOS etc.) & macOS users: Follow the configuration instructions for your operating system below:

 > [!IMPORTANT]